PastIn Person

 General Counsel at Binti

 Jasmine founded The Dincert Movement in 2017, hosting at-home concerts and dinners to raise money for local nonprofits lacking institutional giving channels.
 The initiative has raised tens of thousands of dollars for non-profits that provide direct services and aims to decentralize philanthropy while engaging the Oakland community through music and food.
 Jasmine also serves on the Boards of Public Advocates and California ChangeLawyers and was formerly on the boards of the South Asian Bar Association and the Young Women Social Entrepreneurs.
-She teaches indoor cycling at Ride Oakland and Bhangra Barre at Remedy Barre.
+In the early morning hours, Jasmine teaches indoor cycling at Ride Oakland and Bhangra Barre at Remedy Barre.
 Jasmine earned a Bachelor of Arts degree with high distinction from the University of Michigan in 2004 and graduated Order of the Coif from UCLA School of Law in 2008.
 She was selected by the SF Business Times as one of 2019's Most Influential Women in Business.

 Jenine E. Hinkle